googleforgames/open-match-docs/site/content/en/docs/Overview/_index.md

 This software is currently [alpha](https://github.com/googleforgames/open-match/releases), and subject to change.
 Not to be used in production systems.

-## What is Open Match?
+## What is Open Match

-Open Match is an open source *game matchmaking framework* that simplifies building a scalable and extensible Matchmaker.
+Open Match is an open source game matchmaking framework that simplifies building a scalable and extensible Matchmaker.
 It is designed to give the game developer full control over how to make matches while removing the burden of dealing with the challenges of running a production service at scale.

-## Why Open Match?
+## Why Open Match

 Building your own Matchmaker is hard!
 Along with implementing the core logic to generate quality matches, it also involves solving challenging problems such as such as handling massive player population, effectively searching through them and concurrently